lichess-org/flutter-chessground/README.md

 - board themes
 - piece sets from lichess
 - promotion selector
-- draw shapes on board
+- draw shapes on board while playing using 2 fingers
 - move annotations
 - opponent's pieces can be displayed upside down